|Nurse Sandra Smith (f)|

 Julia joined the Practice in August 2006 making her the longest serving HCA.

-Julia is trained in Phlebotomy, BP checks, Healthchecks, Suture removal, Dressings, Ear Washout and Spirometry.
+Julia is trained in Phlebotomy, BP checks, Healthchecks, Suture removal, Dressings, Ear Washout, Spirometry and Routine Vaccinations.